luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

   2. She selects Bob from her friend list and sends the message.
   3. Bob (already logged in) views the message live.
 - **Expected Result:** Message is delivered and displayed in real time for both users.
-- **Actual Result:** : Test case passed clearly with not issues users were able to send and receive messages without any issues.
+- **Actual Result:** Test case passed clearly with no issues users were able to send and receive messages without any issues.

 ---